rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Runes.md

+# Runes
 You can enchant an item with runes to add a special effect to it.
 You create runes by rolling Arcana.
-Each rune has a number of uses, and after that it must be recharged with MP
+Each rune has a number of uses, and after that it must be recharged with MP during a rest.

 Rune effects: